johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

 ## Technology Stack

-The VisitScotland Wish List Service is built on a stable, LTS‑friendly technology stack chosen for **runtime portability**, **spec compliance**, and **long‑term maintainability**.
+The Visit Scotland Wish List Service is built on a stable, LTS‑friendly technology stack chosen for **runtime portability**, **spec compliance**, and **long‑term maintainability**.
 All components are aligned with the requirement to run cleanly on Java 11 and Java 21 without introducing breaking changes or unnecessary dependencies.

 | Component            | Version        | Purpose / Rationale                                                                 |
 |----------------------|---------------|-------------------------------------------------------------------------------------|